Effective Date: 25 May 2018

 7. How do we protect personal data?

 7.1 Security is a high priority for us.
-We take appropriate precautions to protect personal data.
+We take appropriate technical and organisational precautions to protect your personal data.

 7.2 Email and other electronic communications are not secure if they have not been encrypted.
 Your communications will pass through a number of network nodes before they reach us.
 So we do not accept responsibility for any unauthorised access to or loss of personal data that stems from a cause beyond our control.
 Nor can we be held responsible for the actions or omissions of other users or third parties who may misuse your personal data which they collect from the website.